From Chip Heath’s book “Decisive

 • Try Multitracking– “considering several options simultaneously.”

-• Look for analogies- Like how scientists look and compare viruses and how Speedo looked at sharks.
+• Look for analogies- When Scientists look at a new virus, they look and compare with old viruses.
+Speedo looked at sharks and torpedoes for inspiration.
 Ladder up from locally, to regionally, to nationally, to more.

 2nd Villain- CONFIRMATION BIAS.